andrew/ultimate-awesome/README.md

 - [awesome-maker](https://github.com/digitalhackerspace/awesome-maker) - A curated list of awesome Maker Resources.
 - [awesome](https://github.com/FIWARE/awesome) - :heart: A community moderated list of external 𝑭𝑰𝑾𝑨𝑹𝑬 related websites and software.
 - [awesome-swedish-opensource](https://github.com/gurre/awesome-swedish-opensource) - A currated list of open-source projects from Swedes.
-- [awesome-safety-critical-ai](https://github.com/jgalego/awesome-safety-critical-ai) - When the stakes are high, intelligence is only half the equation - reliability is the other ⚠️.
 - [awesome-TikZ](https://github.com/maphy-psd/awesome-TikZ) - A curated list of awesome TikZ packages and resources.
 - [awesome_roadmaps](https://github.com/mkassm/awesome_roadmaps) - A curated list of roadmaps for the software industry and other technologies from GitHub and other resources.
 - [awesome-diffusion-iclr-2025](https://github.com/moatifbutt/awesome-diffusion-iclr-2025) - List of diffusion related active submissions on OpenReview for ICLR 2025.